SolaceLabs/solace-integration-guides/docs/_guides/nagios.md

 ![]({{ site.baseurl }}/images/nagios/cacti-setup-5.png)

-#### Add Solace Appliance as Device
+#### Add Solace Message Router as Device

-Now add each appliance as a device so graphs for this appliance can all be grouped under here.
+Now add each message router as a device so graphs for this message router can all be grouped under here.
 This will also allow to run host specific services like ping test.

 ![]({{ site.baseurl }}/images/nagios/cacti-setup-6.png)

 ##### Add Data Source List

 Use “Data Souce List” link above the Device screen and using “Add” link, add the the endpoint stats here.
-Also shown here is another data source for ping latency for the appliance.
+Also shown here is another data source for ping latency for the message router.
 These steps will ensure Cacti will generate the correspoinding RRD files for these resources.

 ![]({{ site.baseurl }}/images/nagios/cacti-setup-7.png)